 The new regulations: distance selling within the EU

-Distance selling within the EU means the sale of goods which are transported or dispatched by the seller of the product from one EU Member State and delivered to a private customer located in another EU Member State.
-Distance selling within the EU also includes sales for which the seller does not carry out the transport or delivery themself, but has it carried out by others (on behalf of the seller).
+Distance selling within the EU means the sale of goods transported or dispatched by the seller of the product from one EU Member State and delivered to a private customer located in another EU Member State.
+Distance selling within the EU also includes sales for which the seller does not carry out the transport or delivery himself but has it carried out by others (on behalf of the seller).

-Details: distance selling vs. Intra-Community supplies
+Details: distance selling vs Intra-Community supplies

-Please note: There is a substantial difference in the VAT regulations applying for distance sales vs. intra-Community supplies.
+Please note: There is a substantial difference in the VAT regulations applying for distance sales vs intra-Community supplies.

-Distance selling within the EU, where the buyer of the goods is a private person or the item is purchased for private consumption (B2C/Business to Consumer), is not the same as supplying goods to an entrepreneur within the EU (B2B/Business to Business).
+Distance selling within the EU, where the buyer of the goods is a private person, or the item is purchased for private consumption (B2C/Business to Consumer), is not the same as supplying goods to an entrepreneur within the EU (B2B/Business to Business).
 The resulting VAT obligations differ significantly.
-Therefore, the correct classification of the transaction type (B2B or B2C) is essential for determining the right VAT consequences.
+Therefore, the correct classification of the transaction type (B2B or B2C) is essential for determining the proper VAT consequences.

 The following principle applies:

 If the customer has a valid VAT ID number for a company based in the EU, this would be regarded as an intra-Community supply of goods (tax-exempt!).
 You must check the validity of the VAT ID number before the transaction takes place.
 Please document this check following the VAT regulations that have been in force since January 1, 2020 (so-called Quick Fixes).
 Otherwise, the VAT exemption may be denied, e.g., in future tax audits!
 CheckVAT ID from eClear offers the right solution for the required VAT ID number check and its audit-proof documentation.